CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Results

 \section{Results}

-We have studied a baseline model to predict the displacement images based on the static mechanics model.
-The baseline models (CNN and ResNet) are compared to a ResNetUNet model for discussion.
-Next, we implemented LSTM and transformer as two different models for transient mechanics model, because this is a problem related to videos.
-The deep learning model prediction is compared with physics modeling result, that is treated as the ground truth in this project.
-Due to the sufficient amount of training samples, we do not include cross validation in this work.
+We have studied baseline models to predict the displacement images based on the static mechanics model.
+The baseline models (CNN and ResNet) are compared with the ResNetUNet model for discussion.
+Next, we implemented the LSTM and the transformer as two different models for the transient mechanics model, because this is a problem related to videos.
+The deep learning model predictions are compared with the physics-based modeling results, which are treated as the ground truth in this project.
+Owing to the sufficient number of training samples, we do not include cross-validation in this work.